trustoverip/tswg-cesr-specification/spec/spec.md

 | ("M", 0x0001) | "MAAB" | 0x300001 |
 | ("M", 0xffff) | "MP__" | 0x30ffff |

 With this approach, both the Binary domain and Text domain representations are as compact as possible for a fully qualified Primitive that satisfies the Composability property.
 The Text domain representation has a Stable readable code and a Stable readable value.
 The Binary domain is value right aligned.
 The Text domain representation consists of 4 text printable characters from the Base64 set of characters, and the Binary domain representation consists of 3 bytes.
-Both are able to be parsed in each Domain along character/byte boundaries respectively.
+Both can be parsed in each Domain along character/byte boundaries, respectively.
 A parser reads the first character/byte and then processes that value to get an index into a lookup table that it uses to find how many remaining characters/bytes to extract from the Stream.
 This makes the Primitive self-framing.

 ### Count or Group Framing codes

 As mentioned above, one of the primary advantages of composable encoding is that special framing codes can be specified to support groups of Primitives.
 Grouping enables pipelining.
 Other suitable terms for these special Framing codes  are Group codes or Count codes for short.
 These are suitable terms because these Framing codes can be used to count characters or bytes in a group of Primitives when parsing and offloading a Stream of CESR Primitives.
 A group of Primitives may be recursively composed into a group of groups.

-A Count code is its own composable Primitive, and its length, therefore, must  be an integer multiple of four characters in the Text domain or equivalently an integer multiple of three bytes in the Binary domain.
+A Count code is its own composable Primitive, and its length, therefore, shall be an integer multiple of four characters in the Text domain or, equivalently, an integer multiple of three bytes in the Binary domain.
 To clarify, a Count code is a special Primitive that does not include a raw binary value, only its text code.
 Because a Count code's raw binary element value is empty and its length is an integer multiple of four characters (three bytes), its pad size is always 0.

 To elaborate, Count codes can be used as separators to better organize a Stream of Primitives or to interleave non-native (non-CESR) serializations.
-Count codes enable the grouping together of any combination of Primitives, groups of Primitives, or non-native serializations to optimize pipelining and offloading.
+Count codes enable grouping any combination of Primitives, groups of Primitives, or non-native serializations to optimize pipelining and offloading.

 ###  Interleaved non-CESR serializations

 As mentioned above, one extremely useful property of CESR is that special Count codes enable CESR to be interleaved with other serializations.
 Many applications use JSON [[ref: JSON]] [[spec: RFC4627]], CBOR [[ref: CBOR]] [[spec: RFC8949]], or MsgPack (MGPK) [[ref: MGPK]] to serialize flexible self-describing data structures based on field maps, also known as dictionaries or hash tables.
 With respect to field map serializations, CESR Primitives may appear in two different contexts.
 The first context is as a delimited text Primitive inside of a field map serialization.
 The delimited text may be either the key or value of a (key, value) pair.
-The second context is as a standalone serialization that is interleaved with field map serializations in a stream.
+The second context is a standalone serialization interleaved with field map serializations in a stream.
 Special CESR Count codes enable support for the second context of interleaving standalone CESR with other serializations.

 ### Cold start stream parsing problem

 After a cold start, a Stream processor looks for framing information to know how to parse groups of elements in the Stream.
 If that framing information is ambiguous, then the parser may become confused and require yet another cold start.
 While processing a given Stream, a parser may become confused, especially if a portion of the Stream is malformed in some way.
 This usually requires flushing the Stream and forcing a cold start to resynchronize the parser to subsequent Stream elements.
 A re-synchronization mechanism that does not require flushing the in-transit buffers but merely skipping to the next well-defined Stream element boundary in order to execute a cold start is a better option.
 Good cold start re-synchronization is essential to robust performant Stream processing.

 For example, in Transmission Control Protocol (TCP), a cold start usually means closing and then reopening the TCP connection.
 This flushes the TCP buffers and sends a signal to the other end of the Stream that may be interpreted as a restart or cold start.
-In User Datagram Protocol (UDP), each packet is framed individually but a Stream may be segmented into multiple packets.
-So a cold start may require an explicit ack or nack to force a restart.
+In the User Datagram Protocol (UDP), each packet is framed individually, but a Stream may be segmented into multiple packets.
+So, a cold start may require an explicit ack or nack to force a restart.

-Special CESR Count codes support re-synchronization at each boundary between interleaved CESR and other serializations like JSON, CBOR, or MGPK.
+Special CESR Count codes support re-synchronization at each boundary between interleaved CESR and other serializations (like JSON, CBOR, or MGPK).

 #### Performant resynchronization with unique start bits

-Given the popularity of three specific serializations, namely, JSON, CBOR, and MGPK, more fine-grained serialization boundary detection for interleaving CESR may be highly beneficial for both performance and robustness reasons.
+A CESR stream parser supports three specific interleaved serializations, namely, JSON, CBOR, and MGPK.
+To make the parser more performant and robust, fine-grained serialization boundary detection may be highly beneficial for interleaving these serializations in a CESR stream.
 One way to provide this is by selecting the Count code start bits such that there is always a unique (mutually distinct) set of start bits at each interleaved boundary between CESR, JSON, CBOR, and MGPK.

 Furthermore, it may also be highly beneficial to support in-stride switching between interleaved CESR text-domain Streams and CESR Binary domain Streams.
 In other words, the start bits for Count codes in both the ‘T’ Domain and the ‘B’ Domain should be unique.
 This would provide the analogous equivalent of a UTF Byte Order Mark (BOM) [[ref: BOM]].
 Recall that a BOM enables a parser of UTF-encoded documents to determine if the UTF codes are big-endian or little-endian [[ref: BOM]].
 In the CESR case, an analogous feature would enable a Stream parser to know if a Count code, along with its associated counted group of Primitives, is expressed in the ‘T’ or ‘B’ Domain.
 Together these impose the constraint that the boundary start bits for interleaved text CESR, binary CESR, JSON, CBOR, and MGPK be mutually distinct.

 Amongst the codes for map objects in the JSON, CBOR, and MGPK, only the first three bits are fixed and not dependent on mapping size.
 In JSON, a serialized mapping object always starts with `{`.
 This is encoded as `0x7b`. the first three bits are `0b011`.
 In CBOR, the first three bits of the major type of its serialized mapping object are `0b101`.
 In MGPK (MsgPack), there are three different mapping object codes.
 The FixMap code starts with `0b100`.
-Both the Map16 code and Map32 code start with `0b110`.
+Both the Map16 and Map32 codes start with `0b110`.

-There is a set of four used starting tritets (3 bits) in numeric order of `0b011`, `0b100`, `0b101`, and `0b110`.
-This leaves four unused tritets, namely, `0b000`, `0b001`, `0b010`, and `0b111`, that are potential candidates for the CESR Count code start bits.
+Therefore the JSON, CBOR, and MGPK encodings consume four starting tritets (3 bits) that are in numeric order  `0b011`, `0b100`, `0b101`, and `0b110`.
+This leaves four unused tritets, namely, `0b000`, `0b001`, `0b010`, and `0b111`.
+These latter are potential candidates for the CESR Count code start bits.
 In Base64, there are two codes that satisfy the constraints.
 The first is the dash character, `-`, encoded as `0x2d`.
 Its first three bits are `0b001`.
 The second is the underscore character,`_`, encoded as `0x5f`.
 Its first three bits are `0b010`.
 Both of these are distinct from the starting tritets of any of the JSON, CBOR, and MGPK encodings above.
 Moreover, the starting tritet of the corresponding binary encodings of `-` and `_` is `0b111`, which is also distinct from all the others.
 To elaborate, Base64 uses `-` in position 62 or `0x3E` (hex) and uses `_` in position 63 or `0x3F` (hex), both of which have starting tritet of `0b111`

-Two different Base64 characters, `-` and `_`,  can be used for the first character of any Count code in the ‘T’ Domain.
+Consequently, two different Base64 characters, `-` and `_`,  can be used for the first character of any Count code in the ‘T’ Domain.
 This also means there can be two different classes of Count codes.
 Using Count codes in this way also provides a BOM-like capability that enables a parser to determine if the Count code itself is expressed in either the ‘T’ or ‘B’ Domain.
 To clarify, if a Stream group starts with the tritet `0b111`, then the Stream frame is ‘B’ Domain CESR, and a Stream parser would thereby know how to convert the first sextet of the Stream group to determine which of the two Count codes is being used, `0x3E` or `0x3F`.
 If, on the other hand, the Count code starts with either of the tritets `0b001` or `0b010`, then the Count code is expressed in the ‘T’ domain, and a Stream parser likewise would thereby know how to convert the first character (octet) of the Count code to determine which Count code is being used for that group.
-Otherwise, if a Stream starts with `0b011`, then it is  JSON, with either `0b100` or `0b110`, then it is MGPK, and with `0b101`, then it is CBOR.
+Otherwise, if a Stream starts with `0b011`, then it is  JSON.
+If it starts with `0b101`, then it is CBOR.
+If it starts with either `0b100` or `0b110`, then it is MGPK.

 This is summarized in the following table: